-My 3 secret tips to help you work less, have more time and stay visible
+My 4 secret tips to help you work less and have more time (yet stay visible)

 Imagine you were the tortoise who is ‘racing’ the hare.
 You know you are being slow.
 But being ‘slow and steady’ can actually help you win the race.